 - Keep the necessary extinguishing equipment close to where the fireplace is used and advise users on the correct procedure in case of an emergency.

-The necessary fresh air ventilation in enclosed buildings
+Necessary make-up air in enclosed buildings

-Installing the chimneys
+Installing the chimney pipes

 - The roof of the building must have a hole with an approximate diameter of 38 cm for the feed-through.
 Lift the assembled fireplace with its hood under the chimney hole (Ø ~ 380 mm) in the roof.

 - Tighten the larger collar, i.e. the supporting collar to the groove at the top of the feed-through sleeve.
 The clamp is passed through the clamp hole in the collar, tightened properly and locked into place by turning it back over the clamp hole so that the collar cannot loosen.